 On the right are 6 hollow snowballs of varying sizes, the largest being about 25cm in diameter.
 They lasted a few hours then were gone.

-A beach sculpture near the Red River, Gwithian Beach, Hayle, Cornwall.
+A beach sculpture near the Red River, Gwithian Beach, Hayle, Cornwall, 2013.
+By Linda King.

 Grey beach pebbles and quartz pebbles arranged into a cone.